jtang766/Moon/_posts/2019-04-23-bike-share-in-toronto.md

 _**Summary Statistics of Ridership**_

-There are 1,116,784 rides in the dataset and they are segmented to a better story of how venues within postal regions will attract ridership.
+There are 1,116,784 rides in the dataset and they are segmented to tell a better story of how venues within postal regions will attract ridership.

 The segments are as follows: